cds-group/Netpro2vec/README.md

 Installation
 ----------------------

-In the root directory just run:
+In the root directory run:

 ```
 $ python setup.py install